-- Collaborating with business leaders, management schools, academic institutions such as the AACSB, alliances such as the Business Alliance for the Future, social movements such as Conscious Capitalism, industry associations, nonprofits, cities, and governments.
+- Collaborating with business leaders, management schools, academic institutions such as the AACSB, organizations such as the Globally Responsible Leadership Initiative (GRLI), social movements such as Conscious Capitalism, industry associations, nonprofits, cities, and governments.

 A fourth core competency is around marketing and communication, online networking and outreach, as well as the active use of social media platforms such as Facebook, Twitter, Linked-In, and Scoop.it.